 Psilocybin “magic” mushrooms grow in various regions around the world and are an intensely potent drug of abuse.
-If you find your teen using magic mushrooms, you need to get them help.
+If you you or someone you love is using magic mushrooms, seek help right away.

 While these actual ingredients are defined as Schedule I drugs in the U.S. (the highest level of abuse and addiction potential), mushrooms themselves are not considered illegal.
 Their appearance is not unlike mushrooms you may have in your kitchen: long, slender stems with dark caps.
 Most of these so-called “magic” mushrooms contain only 0.2–0.4% of psilocybin and even lower amounts of psilocin.
 But if your teen takes even a small dose, it can cause an intense and unpredictable intoxication.
 Approximately 9.2% of American 12th graders have used a hallucinogen besides LSD (e.g. mushrooms) in their lifetime.